jaakkopasanen/AutoEq/README.md

 | Peaking | 6093 Hz  | 2.26 | -4.7 dB |
 | Peaking | 8251 Hz  | 3.71 | -2.9 dB |

-Windows has EqualizerAPO, HeSuVi, Peace and many media players with parametric equalizers such as Roon and Foobar2000.
+**Windows** has EqualizerAPO, HeSuVi, Peace and many media players with parametric equalizers such as Roon and Foobar2000.

-Android doesn't have any system-wide parametric equalizers but there are several music players which have parametric eq and work with local files as well as certain streaming services.
-USB Audio Player PRO with Toneboosters plugin and Neutron Music Player are the most popular and well supported.
+**Android** doesn't have any system-wide parametric equalizers but there are several music players which have parametric eq and work with local files as well as certain streaming services.
+USB Audio Player PRO with Toneboosters plugin and Neutron Music Player are the most popular but are not free.
+Viper4Android is a system-wide solution on Android but it is not supported yet because it doesn't have parametric eq and requires rooting of the device.
+Viper4Android will be supported in the future.

 ### HeSuVi
 Easiest way is to install [HeSuVi](https://sourceforge.net/projects/hesuvi/) and select correct headphone model from the